theawesomecoder61/Blacksmith/README.md

 ----

 ### Remember ARchive_neXt?
-Blacksmith tries to serve as a successor to ARchive_neXt, since development has seemingly ceased, and it does not support the two latest Assassin's Creed games or Steep.
+Blacksmith tries to serve as a successor to ARchive_neXt, since development has seemingly ceased, and it does not support the two latest Assassin's Creed games nor Steep.
 I designed the functionality of Blacksmith to be identical to that of ARchive_neXt.

 ![Version 1.3.1](https://i.imgur.com/0qQpFHP.png)
 ![Version 1.4](https://i.imgur.com/t0XB38m.png)